GouthamiChowdary/demoeficens/Readme.md

 ## making changes with remote devolepment on vs code
 ### adding a new change

-# change to solve merge conflict from branch mini
+# change to solve merge conflict b/w branch mini and master
 exit